valeriob01/Mersenne-gpu-computing-node/README.md

 # GPU-Computing-Node Installation

+New version of the script in Makefile style.
+Invoke with "make all".

-This script builds a complete Mersenne GPU Computing Node, it installs all the dependencies needed to run Mersenne GPU computing applications, then installs and compile the applications.
+This Makefile builds a complete Mersenne GPU Computing Node, it installs all the dependencies needed to run Mersenne GPU computing applications, then installs and compile the applications.

+- Utilities: NTP, tmux, lm-sensors

+- Dependencies: libgmp-dev

 - ROCm: Radeon Open Compute driver